-- 4.1 There is a multiplicity of ways in which waste may be managed.
-Much depends on the specific characteristics of the waste itself as this can determine its suitability for management through the application of different technologies.
+- 4.1 There is a multiplicity of ways by which waste may be managed.
+Much depends on the specific characteristics of the waste itself which determine suitability for management through different technologies.
 For example, only waste that may degrade when subject to biological processes is suitable for management through organic waste treatment technologies such as mechanical biological treatment, anaerobic digestion and composting.
 Similarly, only waste capable of combustion should be subjected to thermal treatment processes such as incineration, gasification or pyrolysis.
 The cleanliness of waste materials can play a major role when it comes to considering its suitability for onward recycling through reprocessing plants such as paper mills and glass factories.
 This in turn may be heavily influenced by the collection methods used and the facilities provided at the point where the waste arises. - 4.2 In general, facilities where waste is managed require express planning consent for a waste use.
 In addition, they also generally require Environmental Permits that in England are granted by the Environment Agency.